-Guide to Premarking Proposed Excavations
+Guide to Marking Proposed Excavations

-These suggestions serve as a guideline.
+The following is only a guideline.
 Refer to the current Common Ground Alliance (CGA) Best Practices for complete details at www.commongroundalliance.com.

 These illustrations are examples of how excavators should 'premark' the area of proposed excavation.
 Use white marking products (paint, flags, stakes, whiskers or combination) to identify the excavation site.
 Using florescent pink is recommended to premark on snowy terrain.